-I have been recieving an email lately asking for a freeware utility that would be able to convert most known video formats into each other.
-When I saw the webpage for Super the first time I was reminded of that email and thought it was a big coincidence that I found such a converter that fast.
-The tool stands out for several reasons, first it is freeware which is always good, second it does not require that you install the needed codecs – it has all codecs on board.
+I have been receiving emails lately asking about a freeware utility to convert most known video formats between each other.
+When I saw the web page for Super the first time I was reminded of that email and thought it was a big coincidence that I found a video converter matching the demand that fast.

 I know that you want to know about the supported formats before you believe my bold claims, here we go:

-You might be asking about the practical use of this video converter, let me give you some examples.
-If you are having a mobile device like a cellphone, a psp or a nintendo ds you know that they only support certain formats that they can playback.
-You can convert your normal videos or audio files into those formats to play them on your mobile devices.
-You could for example convert the audio, and only the audio, of a movie or show into a format that your mobile plays.
+If you are having a mobile device like a cellphone, a psp or a nintendo ds you know that they only support certain formats that they can play.
+You need to convert your normal videos or audio files into those formats to play them on your mobile devices.
+You can for example convert the audio, and only the audio, of a movie or show into a format that your mobile plays.

 A short note about the requirements:

-I suppose super will also run on PCs that do not meet the requirements but considerably slower than on those who do.
+I suppose Super will also run on PCs that do not meet the requirements but considerably slower than on those who do.

 Been using this for a while now and its definitely the best out there.